I noticed that WordPress these days uses a shortcode to define image captions, of the form:

 <body onload="watch_for_changes();"> |

-…And wrapped a div around the main “#body#, #extended#” content with an id of content:
+…And wrapped a div around the main “#body#, #extended#” content with an id

 <div id="content">